catsoften/The-Powder-Toy/Wiki/elements/CRBN.md

 If it's temperature < 100 K it acts as a superconductor (like INST, but without the need for PSCN or NSCN).
 In order to superconduct, the point that recieves the SPRK must be touching *at most* 2 other CRBN (no thick wires).
 However, the middle portion can be as thick as you want.

 If tmp2 > 0, CRBN will "act" like a solid, not moving.
+You can also make "solid" CRBN by mixing CRBN with PSTE.
 This makes it useful for liquid filters and wires.

 Reactions:
 - Purifies WATR into DSTW and salt water into either DSTW or SALT.